SyntheticDynamics/CoexistenceHoles.jl/docs/src/index.md

 ```

 ## Citing
-If you use CoexistHypergraph for academic research, please cite the following paper.
+If you use CoexistenceHoles for academic research, please cite the following paper.

 Paper Citation